domestic violence first offense

 • Some professionals, such as teachers, must still notify their professional associations of their participation in a diversion program; and

 • Florida can reject your application to participate in the diversion program.
-In this case you will end up right back where you started.
+In this case and you will end up right back where you started.

 Seeking an acquittal might be the better option under certain circumstances.
 Your lawyer can assess your chances of winning at trial and advise you as to the best course of action.